Rekka Katti Parakkudhu Manasu

 Rekka Katti Parakkudhu Manasu is an Indian Tamil soap opera starring Siddharth and Sameera.
 Zee Tamil broadcast this series from 19 June 2017.

-The show is produced by Syed Anwar and Sameera Sherief, and is a remake of the Marathi language television series Tujhyat Jeev Rangala which is airing on Zee Marathi from October 2016.
+The show is produced by Syed Anwar and Sameera Sherief, and is an official remake of the Marathi language television series Tujhyat Jeev Rangala which aired on Zee Marathi from October 2016.

 Plot

-The show story of is the love story of farmer and wrestler Tamizh (Siddharth) and highly educated school teacher Malar (Sameera) who has recently moved to the village.
+The show story of is the love story of farmer and wrestler Tamizh and highly educated school teacher Malar who has recently moved to the village.
 Their difference in mindset, upbringing and lifestyle makes their love story sweet and complicated at the same time.